-Drivers Training in MarylandCompare Car Insurance Rates in 3 Easy Steps
+Drivers Training in MarylandCompare Car Insurance Quotes in 3 Steps

-In that time, if you even so much as receive one traffic citation all the time accumulated of the 18 months is reset to zero.
+In that time, if you receive a traffic citation the 18 months starts over.
 So there is definitely little room for error under the new system.
 That does not mean, however, that you need to get into a high-speed chase and try to outrun the officers if they attempt to pull you over.

 Going with that decision will not only send you back to the beginning of the provisional period but you may wind up in jail.
 Hopefully, with the testing or studying you have already gone through, and the training still yet to come, you will be a confident driver and make solid choices.